LaRI: Layered Ray Intersections for Single-view 3D Geometric Reasoning: Experiments

 We compare different methods in ``Visible'', ``Unseen'', and ``Overall'' regions, respectively.
-We define two evaluation settings for our method: ``\text{Ours}*'' uses a fixed set of points sampled from both invisible and unseen regions across all evaluation regions, while ``{Ours}'' uses region-specific sampling from visible, unseen, and overall areas.
-The latter aligns with competing methods to ensure fair comparison.

-Our method yields moderate performance in visible surfaces as it's trained on a temporarily limited data scale and diversity (around 150K images containing synthetic data, compared to 16M/9M/800K real-world images used by existing models~\cite{hu2024metric3d,wang2024moge,bochkovskii2024depth}).
-However, our method enables unseen surface reasoning in one feed-forward pass, leading to a better final overall score over DepthPro~\cite{bochkovskii2024depth} and competitive performance with the current best single-view point map method~\cite{wang2024moge}.
-Qualitative results are in Fig.~\ref{fig:scrr_vis}, the colored points indicate results from different layers.
-Our method reasons about unseen geometries with a depth-based order, leading to extended perception coverage compared to competing methods.
+Our method yields moderate performance in visible surfaces compared to the geometric foundation models~\citep{hu2024metric3d,wang2024moge,bochkovskii2024depth}.
+However, our method enables unseen surface reasoning, leading to a higher level of completeness than existing methods.
+As a result, our method achieves better final overall scores over DepthPro~\citep{bochkovskii2024depth} and DUSt3R~\citep{wang2024dust3r}, leading to competitive or better performance than the strong single-view 3D reconstruction method MoGe~\citep{wang2024moge}.
+Qualitative results are in Fig.~\ref{fig:scrr_vis}, the colored points indicate geometry from different layers.
+Our method reasons about unseen geometry for the complete scene, including background regions (floor, walls) and foreground objects (sofa, bed), leading to extended perception coverage.
+More visualizations can be found in Fig.~\ref{fig:supp_scene}.